 Town Staff is committed to educating the public on the regulations outlined in this By-law.
-By-law Staff will follow up to complaints made regarding contraventions to this By-law and ask the individual(s) to immediately stop the activity constituting tor contributing to such contravention.
+By-law Staff will follow up on complaints made regarding contraventions to this By-law and ask the individual(s) to immediately stop the activity constituting or contributing to such contravention.
 If necessary, individuals in contravention of the By-law will be asked to leave the park immediately.

 Every person who contravenes any provision of this By-law is guilty of an offence and is liable upon conviction to a fine and any other penalties imposed pursuant to the Provincial Offences Act, R.S.O.
 1990, c.P.33, as amended or any successor thereto.
 Information relating to specific fines can be found in Schedule A of By-law 5306-21.

 Members of the public looking to report contraventions to the Parks By-law can do so in one of the following ways: